mimove/EDEM2425/cloud_intro/end2end/README.md

 SHOW TABLES FROM analytics_db
 ```

-Run the following command to syncronize the orders table manually within the analytical_layer directory
+Run the following command from the following path `cloud_intro/end2end/analytical_layer` as it will load different modules to use them inside the script of the folder `el_orders` to syncronize the orders table manually within the analytical_layer directory.
+You have to change the `<orders-app-ip>` placeholder with the IP of the machine in which you run the docker-compose of the orders_app (it could be your local machine or a VM)
 ```sh
 HOST_IP=localhost POSTGRES_IP=<orders-app-ip>  python -m el_orders.main
 ```